mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

 const addOne = num => num + 1
 ```

-Now, with our `addOne` function, let's say we want to take our existing array and build a new one of the same length but with one added to each element.
+Now that we have an `addOne` function, let's say we want to take our existing array and build a new array of the same length - but with 1 added to each element.

 Without using the `map` or `forEach` functions, that code might look like this: